-To take the stress out of the school holidays we have created a 3-day itinerary for you and the kids to explore Northern Beaches ‘backyard’ and learn a lot about our history and culture along the way.
+To take the stress out of the school holidays we have created a 72 hour itinerary for you and the kids to explore Sydney’s ‘backyard’ and learn a lot about our history and culture along the way.

 7:00am: Enjoy a hearty breakfast

-Enjoy a hearty early morning breakfast at the Views Restaurant at Q Station overlooking the picturesque views of the Sydney Harbour and get set for a jam-packed day!
+Kick off day 1 of your Sydney school holiday adventure by fueling your bodies with a hearty early morning breakfast at Q Station’s Views Restaurant overlooking the picturesque views of the Sydney Harbour you’ll be ready for a jam-packed day!

 8:30am: Fairfax Walk

-The Fairfax walk is an easy and enjoyable 1 kilometre loop ideal for children and as the path is paved, is wheelchair accessible.
-The walk offers incredible views and the track starts at the end of the North Head Scenic Drive and then loops around the top of North Head.
-The circuit has three lookout points offering postcard views over the ocean or the harbour to the CBD.
+The Fairfax walk offers an easy and enjoyable 1 kilometre loop which the entire family can enjoy.
+The path along one of Sydney’s most scenic walks is ideal for children and as the path is paved, offering a smooth partially wheelchair accessible track in Sydney.
+The Fairfax track begins at the end of the North Head Scenic Drive and loops around the top of North Head featuring breath-taking views of the ocean, Sydney Harbour and Sydney CBD.
+Depending on whether you are looking for a more leisurely stroll or get the heart rate going, it will take approximately 30 – 60 minutes to complete.
 It’s an exceptional walk for keen whale watchers during the June-July and August-October migration seasons so bring your binoculars!

 10:00am: Explore Q Station Visitor Centre

-When you return from your walk head to the Q Station Visitor Centre where you can immerse yourself into the history and heritage of the Q Station.
+After returning from your rejuvenating morning walk, head to the Q Station Visitor Centre and immerse yourself into the history and heritage of the Q Station.
 The Visitor Centre is located on the wharf adjacent to Quarantine Beach, within what was the luggage storage facility of Sydney’s former Quarantine Station which also functions as a museum with significant features being preserved.
-The centre offers free admission so pick up a takeaway coffee at the Visitor Centre Café and explore the museum yourself until the Wharf Wander Tour begins.
+The centre offers free admission so pick up a takeaway coffee at the Visitor Centre Café and explore the museum yourself until the Wharf Wanderer history tour begins.

-The Wharf Wander Tour is the perfect tour to understand the arrival and daily operation of residents at the Quarantine Station.
-The tour runs for 45 minutes where you will explore the heritage buildings and discover the stories of migrants through the 19th and 20th centuries.
+The Wharf Wander Tour is an interactive opportunity to understand the arrival and daily operation of passengers and staff at the former Quarantine Station.
+The tour runs for 45 minutes and explores heritage buildings to discover the stories of migrants through the 19th and 20th centuries.
 We recommend that you arrive 15 minutes for before the start of the tour and make certain you are still wearing comfy walking shoes!

-If you are here on a weekend you may want to take part in the longer running 2-hour Quarantine Station Story Tour where you will really find out what it was like to be quarantined!
+If you are here on a weekend you may want to take part in the more in-depth Quarantine Station Story Tour where you will really find out what it was like to be quarantined!